Humio organizes data into Repositories (or Repos). Each repository has its own set of users, dashboards, saved queries, and parsers.

 Humio provides a few repositories by default to help you monitor your Humio instances.

-humio-audit is a system repository that keep the audit trail of the actions users take in Humio.
+humio-audit repository is a system repository that keep the audit trail of the actions users take in Humio.

 Special access restrictions apply: A user can get access to search this repo using the same set of rules as any other repo.
 But any user who does not have access through those rules can search this repo while being restricted to searching only the events that has said user as the “actor” that did the event.

-humio-metric is a system repository that holds metrics generated by Humio itself.
+humio-metric repository is a system repository that holds metrics generated by Humio itself.
 There are metrics on both system-wide scope, such as total number of live queries active, and metrics for each repository.

 Special access restrictions apply: A user can get access to search this repo using the same set of rules as any other repo.
-But any user who does not have access through those rules can search this repo, being restricted to searching only the events that directly relates to other repos, that said user has access to.
-You can thus not see what other repos may exist in Humio through this access, and neither can you query the “global” metrics without being a member of the repo.
+But any user who does not have access through those rules can search this repo, being restricted to searching only the events that directly relates to other repositories, that said user has access to.
+You can thus not see what other repos may exist in Humio through this access, and neither can you query the “global” metrics without being a member of the repository.

 The metrics logged into this repository are also available on JMX and Prometheus endpoints provided those are enabled.
 By default those listeners are disabled, whereas logging to this repository is always enabled.